prideout/lava/README.md

 Lava does not include a materials system, a scene graph, an asset loader, or any platform-specific functionality like windowing and events.

-We use a subset of C++14 that forbids RTTI, exceptions, and the use of `<iostream>`.

-The public API is very narrow subset of C++ whereby classes contain nothing but public methods.
+Lava is implemented with a subset of C++14 that forbids RTTI, exceptions, and the use of `<iostream>`.
+The public API is very narrow subset of C++ whereby classes contain nothing but methods.

 The core library has no dependencies on any third-party libraries other than the single-file [vk_mem_alloc.h](src/vk_mem_alloc.h) library and [spdlog](https://github.com/gabime/spdlog), which